 Analytics can help you understand who's visiting your site, where they came from, and how they engage with your content.

 This guide offers tips for viewing site traffic depending on your goals.
-For a list of all Analytics panels and their availability by plan, visit About Squarespace Analytics.
+For a list of all Analytics panels and their availability by plan, visit Understanding your Squarespace Analytics panels.

 If you're new to Analytics, here are some good starting points: